 Since 2011, she has directed the Oklahoma Native Assets Coalition (ONAC), created to work with tribes on asset building efforts.

 She holds a MA in Theology from St. Louis University and a Master of Social Work from Washington University in St. Louis.
+Ms. Finsel is a Kathryn M. Buder Center for American Indian Studies Faculty Associate.
 She is tribal citizen of the Osage Nation of Oklahoma.

 Anna Knight (ONAC Board Vice President)